 One great option is 'The Hobbit' by J.R.R.
 Tolkien.
 It's a classic fantasy book that takes you on an adventure with Bilbo Baggins.
 The world - building is amazing, with Middle - earth full of different races like hobbits, dwarves, and elves.
 Another is 'Ender's Game' by Orson Scott Card.
 It's a science - fiction story about a young boy, Ender, who is trained to fight in a future war against an alien race.
 The character development is really well - done.

-Some of the top sci - fi books include 'Dune' by Frank Herbert.
-It has a complex and detailed universe with political intrigue, unique cultures, and a hero's journey.
-Another is '1984' by George Orwell, which, while more of a dystopian novel, has strong sci - fi elements in its vision of a totalitarian future.
-And 'Brave New World' by Aldous Huxley, which explores a future society based on genetic engineering and social conditioning.
+Some of the top fiction sci fi books include 'Dune' by Frank Herbert.
+It's set in a far - future universe with complex political intrigue, unique ecosystems, and a messianic figure.
+Another is '1984' by George Orwell, which, while often considered dystopian, has strong sci - fi elements with its totalitarian regime and surveillance state.
+And 'Brave New World' by Aldous Huxley also makes the list, portraying a society where people are genetically engineered and conditioned for their pre - determined roles.